 A. Virtua Fighter esports is based on 2010’s Virtua Fighter 5 Final Showdown with renewed graphics.
 We completely reproduced the battle system, the Character types, and the fighter’s performance mechanics.

 The reason we chose this game was, essentially, 2010’s Virtua Fighter 5 Final Showdown had a remarkably high skill ceiling and a very delicate balance system.
 We are not changing mechanics in Virtua Fighter esports because, even if we changed a little part the balance of this game will be out of whack.

 Before we released the game, we invited top players and had them play it.
 They gave us great feedback and mentioned how similar it plays to Virtua Fighter 5 Final Showdown.

-A. We did not change the core of this game, but we renewed the graphics, and as a result, the already solid game has been strengthened so now it is easier to get familiar with when compare with former games from this series.
+A. We did not change the core of this game, but we renewed the graphics, and as a result, the already solid game has been strengthened so now it is easier to get familiar with when compared with former games from this series.
 Plus, the overhauled graphics make the game easy to understand from an audience perspective.

-The game also features replays of high ranked player’s matches on the menu screen, so I recommend that people who play this game for the first time watch the gameplay of these players and try to learn.
+The game also features replays of high-ranked player’s matches on the menu screen, so I recommend that people who play this game for the first time watch the gameplay of these players and try to learn.

 Esports and online play is a major focus for this title

 Q. The word “esports” is included in this game’s title in Japan, what led to this decision at SEGA?

 A. SEGA has been running “Puyo Puyo eSports” for about 3 years, so we are trying to put more functions into that mode to making learning things a bit easier.